-- Items not intended for use in direct support of the priced items included in the same order.
+- 1. Items not intended for use in direct support of the priced items included in the same order.
 An NSP item must be subordinate to the specifically priced item that it is supporting.
-For example, a cable, which is not otherwise specifically priced in the base schedule, is subordinate to a specifically priced printer or facsimile machine and is eligible to be an NSP item subject to that cable meeting the remaining NSP requirements.
-However, a printer or facsimile machine, which is not otherwise specifically priced in the base schedule, is not subordinate to a specifically priced cable, and is not eligible to be an NSP item. - 2.
+For example, a cable, which is not otherwise specifically priced in the base schedule, is subordinate to a specifically priced printer and is eligible to be an NSP item subject to that cable meeting the remaining NSP requirements.
+However, a printer that is not otherwise specifically priced in the base schedule, is not subordinate to a specifically priced cable and is not eligible to be an NSP item. - 2.
 Supply type items, except for the minimum amount necessary to provide initial support to the priced items included in the same order. - 3.
-Items that do not meet the Productive Use Requirements for information technology products, per SCM, Volume 3, Chapter 2, 2.B6.2 and SCM, Volume FISCal, Chapter 2, 2.E3.2. - 4.
+Items that do not meet the Productive Use Requirements for information technology products, per Statewide Information Management Manual Section 195. - 4.
 Any other item or class of items specifically excluded from the scope of this CMAS. - 5.
-Public Works components NOT incidental to the total purchase order amount. - 6.
+Public Works and other services NOT in support of the products covered by this CMAS. - 6.
 Products or services the CMAS contractor is NOT factory authorized or otherwise certified or trained to provide.